 - For a head start, start the seeds indoors 8 to 10 weeks before the last spring frost.
-Transplants need good growth before beeing set in the garden.
+(See local frost dates.)
+Transplants need good growth before being set in the garden.

 - If you are growing from seed, sow as soon as the soil is workable in the spring.
 For the best growth, the soil should be around 60º to 70ºF.

 - Plant seeds ¼ inch deep and final plant spacing should be 4 to 6 inches apart in all directions.